-Factor G' is based on CY 2019 costs used for completion of the 372 report.
+Factor G' Year 1 is based on the cost used for completion of the 372 Report (01/01/20 to 12/31/20).
 It represents the average cost per recipient for non-institutional state plan services provided to individuals in the ICF/ID program and state centers.